Disable or enable Restricted/Safe Mode

 Turn Restricted Mode on or off

-- In the dialog box that appears, toggle Restricted Mode to on or off.
+- Tap Restricted Mode to turn it on or off.

 Problems disabling Restricted Mode

 Computers in libraries, universities, and other public institutions may have Restricted Mode enabled by the system administrator.
-If you’ve entered your username and password, and Restricted Mode remains on, try contacting your system administrator for additional assistance.
+If you're using a public computer and can't disable Restricted Mode, contact your system administrator.

 Control Restricted Mode for your family